usherlabs/documentation/README.md

 # 📖 **Welcome to Usher Labs Documentation Repository**

-This is the home of the Usher Labs documentation repository!
+~~This is the home of the Usher Labs documentation repository!~~

+As of the 24th of Jan 2025:

+1. Usher Labs' Verity Documentation has moved to [https://docs.verity.usher.so](https://docs.verity.usher.so)
+2. Usher Labs' Research & Papers have been absorbed into the website: [https://www.usher.so/blog](https://www.usher.so/blog)

+This Documentation now only contains Usher Labs' experiments & projects such as:

+- **The Log Store Network**

+---

 This website is built using **[Docusaurus 3](https://docusaurus.io/)**, a static website generator.